A CNN-LSTM Quantifier for Single Access Point CSI Indoor Localization: Proposed Method

-Here, ${A}^{hw}_i$ is the CSI amplitude value of the subcarrier $w$ in the measurement $h$ at RP $i$.
-Matrix ${\tilde A}(\bm{l}_{i})$ has the form of an $H \times W$ image, which contains the WiFi channel information of location $i$.
-Therefore, in the rest of the paper, ${\tilde A}(\bm{l}_{i})$ is called a CSI image of location $i$.
-During the training phase, a large number of CSI images ($W_{1}$) are collected at a single RP while in the testing phase, only a small number of CSI images ($W_{2}$), are available as the user is expected to frequently moving in practical scenario.
-In the testing phase, each unknown location of the user, denoted as a testing point, is determined by the localization algorithm.
+where, ${A}^{hw}_i$ is the h-th measurement of w-th subcarrier at SL $i$. ${\tilde A}(\bm{l}_{i})$ is then treated as a $H{\times}W$ ``image'' that contains WiFi channel information of location $i$.
+In the rest of the paper, we adopt deep learning based image processing techniques for indoor localization.
+During the training phase, a self navigating robot will stop by each SL to collect a large number ($W_{1}$) of CSI images.
+In the testing phase, as a user is expect to move from time to time, only a small number of CSI images ($W_{2}$) will be collected at each testing point.